LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/comparison-model.md

 ### Expressivity

+The expressivity of an approach for response declaration of an interface corresponds to the range of responses that can be declared using this approach.

+According to the REST principles and the layered architectural style, clients should require no prior knowledge about interface functionality except for the agreed-upon primitives.
+Simple and few primitives on the one hand lower the barrier for client support, such as the eight well known [HTTP](cite:citesAsAuthority http) methods.
+These primitives should however be sufficiently expressive, as to allow more advanced operations to be defined on top of them.
+Many complex and expressive primitives on the other hand make it more complex for clients to support them, but when they are supported, complex operations can more easily be interpreted by clients.

-Vocabularies for declaring response types can exist at different levels of expressivity.
+In the case of declaring interface responses, vocabularies can exist at different levels of expressivity.
-One vocabulary may only enable simple triple pattern queries to be represented, which may be simple for a client to parse and handle, but is not very expressive.
+One vocabulary may for example only enable simple triple pattern queries to be represented, which may be simple for a client to parse and handle, but is not very expressive.
 Another vocabulary may enable full SPARQL queries to be represented, which may be more complex for a client to use, but is much more expressive.

-According to the REST principles, clients should require no prior knowledge about interface functionality except for the agreed-upon primitives.
-These primitives should be as simple as possible, to lower the barrier for clients to support these primitives, such as the eight well known [HTTP](cite:citesAsAuthority http) methods.
-If a server exposes certain specific functionality, clients should be able to interpret and make use of this specific functionality without requiring explicit implementation of it.
-Therefore, the approach should be as expressive as possible.

-Higher expressivity does however typically lead to higher complexity for client-side parsing and usage, but also for server-side declaration generation if this would happen dynamically at runtime.
-Expressivity and simplicity of usage are contradicting criteria, so a trade-off between these two must be sought out.
-The Assembly language is for example very expressive, but its low level of abstraction would make it complex to use.
-<span class="comment" data-author="RV">I follow the line of that last argument, but it should be played out more precisely.</span>
+By following the REST principles, a well defined restricted vocabulary should be agreed upon using which, potentially complex, response types can be declared.

 ### Composability